HackSoftware/Django-Styleguide/README.md

     return response
 ```

-which needs to be to the `REST_FRAMEWORK` project settings:
+which needs to be added to the `REST_FRAMEWORK` project settings:

 ```python
 REST_FRAMEWORK = {